VIRTUAL PRIVATE NETWORKS

 Almost all major VPN products support the Internet Protocol Security encryption standard, and most can accept triple DES encryption.

-Some products can be configured to support specific security protocols already in use at agencies (see story, below).
+Some products can be configured to support specific security protocols already in use in government offices.

 With the increased popularity of VPN services, is this the beginning of the end for leased lines?Shift is on